Awang Hassan

-Tun Dr. Awang bin Hassan (اواڠ بن حسن; 9 November 1910 – 12 September 1998) was a Malaysian politician who served as the 5th Yang di-Pertua Negeri (Governor) of Penang from 1981 until his retirement in 1989.
+Awang bin Hassan (اواڠ بن حسن; 9 November 1910 – 12 September 1998) was a Malaysian politician and doctor who served as the 5th Governor of Penang from 1981 until his retirement in 1989.
 He had previously served as the 7th Malaysian High Commissioner to Australia from 1973 to 1980.

-Education
+Early life and education

+Awang was born in Muar, Johor, Malaya (now Malaysia).
 He received his early education at Sekolah Bukit Zahrah in Johor Bahru and later at the English College Johore Bahru.
 Awang began attendance at the King Edward VII College of Medicine (now the Yong Loo Lin School of Medicine of the National University of Singapore) and graduated with a Licentiate in Medicine and Surgery (LMS) in 1934.
 He worked as a specialist in Kandang Kerbau Hospital in Singapore before opening his own clinic.

-Politics
+Political career

 Awang joined politics and was made Deputy Speaker of Dewan Rakyat and Member of Parliament for Muar Selatan.
 He was later appointed as the 7th Malaysian High Commissioner to Australia from 1973 to 1980, after which he became the 5th Yang di-Pertua Negeri (Governor) of Penang, Malaysia from 1981 to 1989.
 Awang also played a part in the formation of United Malays National Organisation together with his brother-in-laws, Suleiman Abdul Rahman and Ismail Abdul Rahman.